MEN-Mikro-Elektronik/mdis_tools_dev/README.md

 ### check_readme.sh

-This shell script verifies that in the current repo and all included submodules a readme file exists in the top dir of each repo.
-The scripts lists all submodules with missing readme files and prints an pass/fail result.
+This shell script verifies for the current repo and all included submodules that a readme file exists in the top dir of each repo.
+The script lists all submodules with missing readme files and prints a success/fail result.

 Example usage:
 `dpfeuffer@vm-suse:~/work/repos/13MD05-90> check_readme.sh`